Virus Blocking Respirators

 Temporarily installed with a fan, a simple air intake of exterior air (OA) and a pass duct, exhaust ventilation systems can be constituted.
 In addition to it, concentrating supply air (SA) from the air conditioning system (maybe existing) to the people in the room in task-ambient way, an HVAC system without resupplying return air can be realized, which reduces the risk of infection in the building (indoors).

-(sorry, continuing article is in preparation)
+(sorry, continuing English article is in preparation)

 Seeking partners through open innovation, etc.

-We are looking for partners to promote R & D and practical application, concerning the technologies described in this page, by taking advantage of the expertise of specialists and manufacturers crossing the boundaries of fields through open innovation, etc. In particular, we need business support and specialized knowledge and resources in the following areas.
+We are looking for partners to promote R & D and practical application, concerning the technology described in this page, by taking advantage of the expertise of specialists and manufacturers crossing the boundaries of fields through open innovation, etc. In particular, we need business support and specialized knowledge and resources in the following areas.

 - Respirators (N95 or higher and special types)